Skip to content

 Options are provided as metadata (optional):

-• :auth-required? - Whether authentication is required (defaults to the value of *secure-handlers*)
+• :auth-required? - Whether authentication is required (defaults to the value from :handler-options in the run configuration)

 • :type - Request content type (use :form for form submissions)